7 min read

 Why Are CERTs Essential at the Local-Level?

 Failure to prepare for natural disasters accordingly could result in the destruction of residential and public infrastructure, a drastic number of preventable deaths, and an inadequate emergency response and recovery rollout.
-Community emergency response teams can drastically increase your community's preparedness level by educating community members and working in the field in the event of a disaster.

 How to Recruit CERT Members?

 Many community members across the country are actively volunteering in a CERT to make a positive impact in their neighborhoods.
 Properly trained volunteers can provide critical support to professional emergency management officials from the local, state, and Federal levels in the event of a crisis.
-Your municipal government will need to raise awareness around your emergency response team and get in touch with people interested in civic engagement
+Your municipal government will need to raise awareness around your emergency response team and get in touch with people interested in civic engagement in order to build up a reliable CERT.

 Here are some of the best practices for community emergency response team organization:

-• Seek Relevant Professionals: Effective CERT members often have relevant expertise and training that can be applied quickly in an emergency situation to support or reinforce existing emergency response agencies and employees.
-Relevant CERT members might be retired doctors and nurses, teachers, military veterans, or former first responders.
+Effective CERT members often have relevant expertise and training that can be applied quickly in an emergency situation to support or reinforce existing emergency response agencies and employees.
+Typically, the community-members attracted to this volunteer opportunity are well equipped to learn everything they need to.
+Relevant CERT members might be retired doctors and nurses, teachers, military veterans, or former first responders, and likely will be easy to work with.

-• Attend networking events: As an elected official, you should be networking with savvy community-members.
+As an elected official, you should be networking with savvy community-members.
 While speaking with members of the community, spread the word to these people with a clear interest in contributing within their neighborhoods.
+You may be surprised how many people show interest in volunteering.

-• Promote Your CERT via your website and social media: An ADA compliant website should be easy to navigate and provide community members with valuable information.
+An ADA compliant website should be easy to navigate and provide community members with valuable information.
 Add an easy-to-locate section to your website for the CERT volunteering opportunity, and be sure to share about it via Facebook, Twitter, Instagram, NextDoor, and LinkedIn.

-• Spread the word to friends, family, government workers, and known volunteers in the community: Word of mouth can spread pretty quickly.
+Word of mouth can spread pretty quickly.
 Take some time to contact people within your municipal workers’ immediate networks; you can find trustworthy CERT recruits of all ages and have them spread the word to others.

 To learn more about public sector recruiting, read our How to Recruit Government Workers guide.